Delta to buy 20% of LATAM for $1.9 billion in regional shake-up

 Delta also owns stakes in Grupo Aeromexico (AEROMEX.MX), Air France KLM (AIRF.PA), China Eastern (600115.SS), Brazil’s Gol (GOLL4.SA), Virgin Atlantic and Korean Air Lines Co’s (003490.KS) parent company.

-It has also been negotiating a 10% stake in Alitalia [CAITLA.UL].
+It has also been negotiating a 10% stake in Alitalia.
 That plan has not changed with the LATAM deal, which Delta started studying about three months ago after an approach by a third party, Bastian said.

 Reporting by Tracy Rucinski; Additional reporting by David Sherwood in Santiago and Marcelo Rochabrun in Sao Paulo; Editing by Dan Grebler